 - The Karen Burt Memorial Award - Each year WES asks professional institutions to nominate their best newly chartered female engineer.
 The award was introduced to encourage more women to aim for chartered engineer status.

 - The WISE conference and awards - An opportunity to recognise inspiring organisations and individuals actively addressing the core concern of WISE - promoting STEM to girls and women.

-- Be confident in what you do - A 'can-do' attitude can work wonders.
+- Be confident in what you do - Adopt a 'can-do' attitude.
 It isn't always going to be easy, you'll be pushed out of your comfort zone, but that's the best way to develop and grow.

-- Ignore stereotypes - Stereotypes will remain a prominent part of the engineering world if they are acknowledged as a barrier.
+- Ignore stereotypes - Stereotypes remain a prominent part of the engineering world only if they are acknowledged as a barrier.
 They need to be broken down and forgotten about.
-In the grand scheme of things if you're good at your area of expertise and if you believe in yourself, you can't go wrong.
+In the grand scheme of things if you're good in your area of expertise and if you believe in yourself, you can do anything.

-- Encourage and empathise with others - This is extremely important as we need to work together to encourage other women in to engineering and show them that we understand their issues and barriers.
-As a collective I think we are great at empathy so we need to capture this and share our own experiences, fears and achievements so that others can see engineering as a worthwhile and rewarding career choice.
+- Encourage and champion other women - This is important as we need to work together to encourage other women in to engineering and show them that we understand their issues and barriers.
+By sharing your own experiences, fears and achievements, others will see engineering as a worthwhile and rewarding career choice.